rafi0101/Android-Room-Database-Backup/README.md

 The following options are optional and the default options

   * Enable logging, for debugging and some error messages

     ```kotlin
     .enableLogDebug(false)
     ```

   * Set custom log tag

     ```kotlin
     .customLogTag("debug_RoomBackup")
     ```

+  * Enable and set maxFileCount
+      * if file count of Backups > maxFileCount all old / the oldest backup file will be deleted
+      * can be used with internal and external storage
+      * default: infinity

+    ```kotlin
+    .maxFileCount(5)
+    ```

   * Encrypt your backup